j-sieben/PIT/Doc/exceptions.md

 # Throwing and catching exceptions with PIT

 After having defined a message of severity `ERROR` or `FATAL`, package `MSG` has defined a respective message, an exception and an exception init for the given Oracle error number.
 If no Oracle error number has been provided, PIT automatically assigns a custom error number within the range `-20,999 .. -20,000`.
 Exception follow a naming convention that is parameterizable.
-As per default, any exception is derived from `<MESSAGE_NAME>_ERR`, but you're free to set your own pre- and postfix parameters (`PIT.ERROR_PREFIX`and `PIT.ERROR_POSTFIX`).
-The overall length of the name extension (including underscores) is limited to 4, though.
+As per default, any exception is derived from `<MESSAGE_NAME>_ERR`, but you're free to set your own pre- and postfix parameters (`PIT.ERROR_PREFIX`and `PIT.ERROR_POSTFIX`) to achieve something as `X_<MESSAGE_NAME>`.
+The overall length of the name extension (including underscores) is limited to 4 byte, though.

+In regard to parameterization, also note that there is a parameter called `OMIT_PIT_IN_STACK` to control whether internal PIT method calls are included in the call and error stack (if set to FALSE) or not (which is the default).

 Be aware that messages of severity `LEVEL_FATAL` and `LEVEL_ERROR` always get logged, regardless of any settings in the context.
-The only possibility from surpessing the output of these messages is to reduce the log threshold of an output module.
+The only possibility to surpress the output of these messages is to reduce the log threshold of an output module.
 After all, this is not a recommended practice, as you require to be informed about errors in your code anyway.

 Let's have a look at how we can work with these errors in PIT.

 ## Throwing errors

-To throw an error, there are two different ways with specific advantages.
+To throw an error, there are two options with specific advantages.

 ### Throwing errors using `raise`